New ProctorU Live+ Launch Process

 Proctored Online Exams

 Proctoring’ is another word for exam supervision.
-Western Sydney University is working with ProctorU to provide online exam supervision in 2020.
+Western Sydney University is working with ProctorU to provide online exam supervision in 2020 and beyond.
 ProctorU is an online proctoring service that allows you to take your exam in your own space at home.
-There are two types of Proctored exams, Live+ and Review+
+At the current time all exams in ProctorU will run using their Live+ exam delivery system.

 Live+ means a real person will supervise your exam in real time via your webcam.
 You won't be able to see the supervisor but you can contact them at any time using the chat option.
 You will be asked to do a room check which involves you moving your webcam around the room to show the supervisor your space.
 You will need a Computer or Laptop with a web cam and microphone, as well as stable internet.
 You can check the technical requirements on the Proctor U Website (opens in a new window).
 To view how it works go to the Step by Step Live+ Guide (opens in a new window)